riedel/shouldexist/README.md

 ## A universal ssh / ssl / pgp / x509 key management tool (wrapper script)
 RSA keys should be interoperable.
 Why do I need so many different ones? : http://sysmic.org/dotclear/index.php?post/2010/03/24/Convert-keys-betweens-GnuPG,-OpenSsh-and-OpenSSL

-## Deeplink handling in normal operating systems
-Open URL with X based on pattern.
-Why does that not exist in a configurable way (both as a generic webextension and a OS Launcher, where I can specify my routes).
-This but with central configurability: https://android.jlelse.eu/deep-linking-in-android-46bc61bd9750

-A fun way to do this would be to specify a local program laucher proxy providing a https://de.wikipedia.org/wiki/Proxy_Auto-Config

 ## Attach recently opened file in thunderbird (for Windows)
 Outlook at offers me quick choices from %appdata%\Microsoft\Office\Recent An addon would be nice, however, may be the easier workaround:  one can add that folder to quick access (thunderbird will attach the file not the link).
 Still at least a click more...